LTE Advanced: Proposals

 Cellular network standards and generation timeline.

 The target of 3GPP LTE Advanced is to reach and surpass the ITU requirements.
 LTE Advanced should be compatible with first release LTE equipment, and should share frequency bands with first release LTE.
 In the feasibility study for LTE Advanced, 3GPP determined that LTE Advanced would meet the ITU-R requirements for 4G.
 The results of the study are published in 3GPP Technical Report (TR) 36.912.

-One of the important LTE Advanced benefits is the ability to take advantage of advanced topology networks; optimized heterogeneous networks with a mix of macrocells with low power nodes such as picocells, femtocells and new relay nodes.
-The next significant performance leap in wireless networks will come from making the most of topology, and brings the network closer to the user by adding many of these low power nodes – LTE Advanced further improves the capacity and coverage, and ensures user fairness.
-LTE Advanced also introduces multicarrier to be able to use ultra wide bandwidth, up to 100 MHz of spectrum supporting very high data rates.
+LTE Advanced includes support for advanced network topologies, enabling heterogeneous networks that combine traditional macrocells with lower-power nodes such as picocells, femtocells, and relay nodes.
+This architecture is designed to improve network capacity, extend coverage, and enhance service quality by bringing network access points closer to users.
+LTE Advanced also supports carrier aggregation, allowing multiple frequency bands to be combined into an effective bandwidth of up to 100MHz, which enables higher peak data rates and more efficient spectrum utilization.

 In the research phase many proposals have been studied as candidates for LTE Advanced (LTE-A) technologies.
 The proposals could roughly be categorized into: